forcedotcom/salesforcedx-vscode/contributing/telemetry.md

 All extensions leverage the telemetryService in `salesforce-vscode-core` extension in order to send data.

 There are several ways to disable telemetry for all Salesforce extensions.
-- Turn off the Core Extension telemetry setting at the workspace `("salesforcedx-vscode-core.telemetry.enabled": false)`
+- Turn off the Core Extension telemetry setting at the workspace level `("salesforcedx-vscode-core.telemetry.enabled": false)`
 - Disable SF CLI telemetry
   - `sf config set disable-telemetry=true --global`